shmuz/luafar2m/makefile-defines.md

 - Additional C-flags or other parameters to be included in a compilation command
 - Optional
 - Example: `MYCFLAGS = -I$(FARSOURCE)/luafar/src`
-- Note: if `-DSETPACKAGEPATH` is added to MYCFLAGS then the plugin's path and the "lua_share" path are prepended to `package.path`

 ## MYLDFLAGS
 - Additional flags or other parameters to be included in a linking command